thetarnav/odin-wasm/readme.md

-# tsodin
+# Odin WASM

-For using Odin, wasm and typescript.
+For using Odin and WASM together.

 ## Development